Filipino Submitted Surnames

 Submitted names are contributed by users of this website.
 The accuracy of these name definitions cannot be guaranteed.

-meaning "the red one", ultimately from the Arabic أَحْمَر (ʾaḥmar)
+meaning "the red one" or, ultimately, from Arabic أَحْمَر (ʾaḥmar)

 Tagalog Filipino surname meaning "iron stone", from Tagalog bato